pumbaasdad/system-restore/roles/docker/README.md

 # Description

-This role uses `docker-compose` to run a number of services on the target machine.
+This role configured `docker-compose` to run a number of services on the target machine.
 All containers will be configured to restart unless they are explicitly stopped.
 Multiple docker networks will be created in an attempt to isolate the blast radius should any container be compromised.

 ## Networks